metinkiperr/SalaryPayDayCalculator/README.md

 ## SalaryPayDayCalculator

-The example is about creating a command-line utility for determining salary payment dates.
+This application is about creating a command-line utility for determining salary payment dates.

 ## Getting Started